 - Custom 404 Error Page – This is a free plugin that allows you to create a custom page to display when a visitor gets a 404 error.
 Add some helpful content to the page and or a bit of whimsy to your user experience.

 - Easy Theme and Plugin Upgrades – Makes it easier to upgrade premium themes and plugins without having to download the new version and update them by hand.
 Each time before your site is updated, this plugin saves a version of your old theme to a zip file in case there was a problem with the upgrade.

-- Easy Recipe – We use this plugin for all of our clients with food blogs and Ecommerce Food Sites that add recipes online.
-It creates a custom post type that then allow you to easily enter the recipe, have it display in a defined format and gives readers the option of an easy download.
+- Easy Recipe – We use this plugin for all of our clients with food blogs and eCommerce Food Sites that add recipes online.
+It creates a custom post type that then allows you to easily enter the recipe, have it display in a defined format, and gives readers the option of an easy download.